Maung O: Rise and fall

 Maung O's rise to power was due to his sister Nanmadaw Me Nu becoming King Bagyidaw's favorite queen.
-The king gave his brother-in-law Salin in fief and granted him the title of great prince in 1823.
+The king gave his brother-in-law Salin, Saku and Thamyintone in fief and granted him the title of great prince in 1823.
 He was the only non-royal to hold the title of great prince.
+In the monarchic era, successive Burmese kings did not appoint ordinary individuals to the position of the Duke of Salin.
+It is believed that only trusted individuals who held significance in the eyes of the king were granted appointments to govern the Salin province.
+As a prince regent, he wielded significant power and had the authority to pass judgments within the royal parliament (Hluttaw).
+At the time, as the prophecy foretold 'ရွှေဘိုချဉ်ပေါင်၊ ခုနစ်တောင်၊ ဖူးခေါင်ဝေ၍ဖြိုး' was widely spread among the public.
+This prophecy meant "the Konbaung dynasty would come to an end during the reign of the seventh ruler".

-He along with his sister and Gen. Maha Bandula became the leaders of the faction that advocated for war with the British.
+Maung O along with his sister and Gen. Maha Bandula became the leaders of the faction that advocated for war with the British.
+In the First Anglo-Burmese War, Maung O served on the front line, and in recognition of his bravery and service, court poet U Bhone honored him by composing a four-part poem in honor of the Prince of Salin.
 After the disastrous First Anglo-Burmese War (1824–1826) left the country crippled, Bagyidaw became increasingly reclusive, afflicted by bouts of depression, and could not handle the administration of the state.
 The court power devolved to his chief queen Me Nu and her brother.
 Me Nu and Maung O became the de facto rulers of the country.
 They were much feared due to their tyrannical policies.

 Maung O came into conflict with the Crown Prince Tharrawaddy.
 When Tharrawaddy wanted to renew the war with the British by going to Rangoon himself, Maung O suggested to the king that it was a ploy by Tharrawaddy to revolt.
 The conflict between O and the crown prince led to Tharrawaddy's eventual revolt.
 On 21 February 1837, troops on the order of Maung O raided the residence of Princess Pagan (Bagan), sister of Tharawaddy.
 As the raid continued at the mansion of Prince Tharawaddy, fire was exchanged between the troops of the prince's mansion and the raiding troops.
 On 24 February 1837, Maung O set fire to the mansion of the crown prince, forcing the crown prince to leave for Shwebo, the ancestral place of the Konbaung kings, with 500 troops.
 Then Prince Tharrawaddy raised a rebellion.

 By April, Tharrawaddy had forced Bagyidaw to abdicate.
 The new king put his brother under house arrest and sentenced Me Nu and Maung O to death on 12 May 1840.